 If you want your mum plant to last a long time, make sure that it's in an adequately sized pot along with a good potting soil mix.
 The pot should also have good drainage.
 Take the time to repot your mums after purchasing them – the pots they come in are usually too small for them to adequately grow.

 Be sure to water close to the roots, saturating the soil well, and being careful not to wet the leaves.
-Don’t just water from the top and let water sit at the bottom as this can cause fungal diseases.
-Water your mum plants frequently, especially in the beginning right after purchasing them from a garden center.
-Then, once they’re most established, give them about an inch of water a week.
+Don't just water from the top and let water sit at the bottom as this can cause fungal diseases.
+Water your mum plants frequently, especially during the growing season or after purchasing them from a garden center.
+Then, once they're most established, give them about an inch of water a week.
 If you see the leaves start to wilt, water more frequently.